-Mexican Consulate Visit returns Oct 19
+Mexican Consulate Visit a great success!

 Here in Addison County, Vermont UUs seek to build the beloved community by supporting local farms and migrant workers from Mexico and Central America who live in our community.
 For many years CVUUS has collaborated with other local groups to respond where help is needed, with language, legal aid, banking, shopping, transportation, health and housing.
 From time to time individuals also advocate for fair and just, local and state policies affecting our migrant neighbors.
 We also host an annual visit by the Boston-based Mexican Consulate each year attended by hundreds.